Meet the animals abandoned during lockdown

 Video

-The RSPCA has voiced fears that there will be a surge in abandoned animals in the wake of the coronavirus crisis.
+The RSPCA says it's worried there will be a surge in abandoned animals in the wake of the coronavirus crisis.

 Penny and Storm were rescued by the RSPCA Millbrook Animal Centre in Woking during lockdown.